Dabhadevivek/DEVdyn/README.md

 ## Deployment

-The application is deployed on [Railway.app](https://railway.app) and uses MongoDB Atlas for the database.
+The application is deployed on Render and uses MongoDB Atlas for the database.

 ## Known Limitations